-This committee is chaired by the Chief of Staff and Chief Compliance Officer Tomoyuki Teraguchi, and also consists of the Chief Strategy Officer, Senior Conduct Officers of each division, and Division Heads.
+This committee is chaired by the Representative Executive Officer, Deputy President Tomoyuki Teraguchi, and also consists of the Chief Strategy Officer (CSO), Chief Compliance Officer (CCO) and Senior Managing Directors of each division.
 The Group Conduct Committee discusses the embeddedness of the Nomura Group Code of Conduct and management of compliance and conduct risk within Nomura Group.